 RIs are the basic instructions which will get one from the start to the finish.
 That's the theory, anyway.
-Most RMs write a rallye which will appeal not only to novices, but also to experts, and therefore, the actual route may be somewhat different from the Route Instructions.
-For example, the GIs may tell you that when you encounter a T-intersection for which there is no instruction (known as an uninstructed T), you should always turn either to the right or to the left.
+A rallye's ideal, most correct, route may be somewhat different from the Route Instructions.
+For example, the GIs may tell you that when you encounter a T-intersection for which there is no instruction (known as an uninstructed T), you should always turn (say) to the right.
 Thus, while your RIs may start off with some very precise instructions (e. g., L at Main, R at Signal, L 1st Opp, R at Boysen), there may be some interpreted instructions between these RIs.
 Main Street, for instance, might end as a T-intersection with Charleston while you are still looking for a signal at which you can turn left.
-If the GIs told you to go right at any otherwise uninstructed T-intersection, you would turn right at Main and Charleston.
+So you turn at that T from Main on Charleston, applying the "uninstructed T" rule.